-History 301.
-The Discipline of History I: Research Skills (IL)
+Human Society 301.
+Research Methods.
+(IL)

-The first course in a three-course capstone sequence for the history major.
-Required for history majors, public history minors, and interdisciplinary majors in art history; open to non-history majors with an interest in advanced historical research skills.
-Practical instruction in historical research including formulating a research question, developing and implementing a search strategy, engaging and evaluating sources as historical evidence, argument development, and proper source citation.
-Particular attention given to primary sources in campus archives.
-Culminates in a research proposal that history majors will use as the foundation for the remainder of their capstone sequence.
-Interdisciplinary majors may use the proposal to refine work on their senior paper.
+This course prepares students for the capstone courses for the Human Society major.
+Practical instruction in upper-level research including formulating a research question, developing and implementing a search strategy, engaging and evaluating sources as evidence, argument development, and proper source citation.
+Culminates in a research proposal that Human Society majors will use as the foundation for the remainder of their capstone sequence.
+Only open to Human Society majors.